 The A2 MIPS comes equipped with, not surprisingly, a MIPS liner to protect against the forces of rotational impacts.
 The liner inside the A2 moves around quite freely and adds another element of protection compared to helmets without a rotational impact protection system.

 While we do feel this is a highly protective helmet, the A2 was bested in this metric by a couple of helmets that have more coverage.
 More head coverage seems to equal more protection, and both the POC Tectal Race SPIN and the Specialized Ambush with ANGi provide more coverage at the temporal and occipital lobes.
-The A2 is on par with many of the helmets in this test, however, like the Smith Session and Oakley DRT5.
+The A2 is on par with many of the helmets in this test, however, like the Giro Chronicle, Smith Session, and Oakley DRT5.

 Testers were impressed with the overall level of comfort provided by the A2 MIPS.
 It's got a somewhat deep fit and a relatively average length and width.
 It's available in three sizes, so you should be able to find a size that fits you properly.
 Inside the helmet is X-Static anti-microbial padding across the brow and in two strips that run over the top of the head to the back of the helmet.
 The padding is soft and helps this helmet fit comfortably on the head.